trilitech/tezos-developer-docs/docs/tutorials/join-dal-baker/verify-rights.md

    l=<current-level>; while true; echo $l; do octez-client rpc get "/chains/main/blocks/head/context/dal/shards?delegates=$MY_BAKER&level=$l"; l=$((l+1)); done
    ```

+   If the DAL is active, you should see shards assigned for at least some levels but not necessarily every level.

 1. Verify the baker's activity on the Explorus block explorer by going to the Consensus Ops page at https://explorus.io/consensus_ops, selecting Ghostnet, and searching for your baker account address (only the first few characters).

    For example, this screenshot shows consensus operations that include DAL attestations, indicated by a number in the "DAL attestation bitset" column.